 Technical Perspective

-Technical perspective refers to any systematic process that produces a detailed visual image, measurement, representation, model or view, of a spatial object or scene.
-Technical perspective is formed using optically, mathematically, geometrically, or logically correct/known/consistent principles.
+Technical perspective refers to any systematic process that produces a detailed visual image, measurement, model, representation, or view of a spatial object or scene using known, consistent, optical, mathematical, geometrical, graphical, instrumental, or logical principles.

 Geometrical Image Form